seveas/herd/doc/content/documentation/running_commands.md

 ## Timeouts

-Herd has very aggressive default timeouts, mostly to force you to think about reasonable timeouts for your commands if they take more than a few seconds.
-There are three timeouts:
+Herd has default timeouts that should work well for shorter commands.
+If you run longer commands, make sure you increase either timeout or host timeout

-- `--connect-timeout` is how long TCP connections and SSH sessions may take to establish (3s by default)
+- `--connect-timeout` is how long TCP connections and SSH sessions may take to establish (15s by default)
-- `--host-timeout` is how long a command may take on a host, including connection setup (10s by default)
+- `--host-timeout` is how long a command may take on a host, including connection setup (1 minute by default)
-- `--timeout` is a global timeout, 1 minute by default
+- `--timeout` is a global timeout, 5 minutes by default

 These parameters take go-style arguments, so `1` means one nanosecond, `1s` means one second, `1m` one minute and `1h` one hour.

+If you specify either a global timeout or a host timeout, the other timeout will be adjusted based on the parallelism you specify.

 ## Thundering herds